groupdocs-parser-cloud/groupdocs-parser-cloud-java-samples/README.md

 This repository contains [Examples](Examples) projects for [GroupDocs.Parser Cloud SDK for Java](https://products.groupdocs.cloud/parser/java) to help you learn and write your own applications.

-[GroupDocs.Parser Cloud SDK for Java](https://products.groupdocs.cloud/parser/java) allows you to merge documents and manipulate document structure across wide range of supported document types - PDF, DOCX/DOC, PPTX/PPT, XLSX/XLS, VSDX/VSD, ODT, ODS, ODP, HTML, EPUB and many others.
-Merge several documents into one, split single document to multiple documents, reorder or replace document pages, change page orientation, manage document password and perform other manipulations with [GroupDocs.Parser Cloud API](https://products.groupdocs.cloud/parser).
+[GroupDocs.Parser Cloud SDK for Java](https://products.groupdocs.cloud/parser/java) allows you to extract data from over 50 document types.
+One of the most valuable features of [GroupDocs.Parser Cloud API](https://products.groupdocs.cloud/parser) is parsing documents with predefined templates.
+It's easy to define template and extract data from invoices, prices or other kinds of your typical documents.The API also provides methods to extract images, extract text.
+You can do it with regular documents and containers like ZIP archives, OST/PST mail data files and PDF portfolios.
 GroupDocs.Parser Cloud SDK for Java has been developed to help you integrate all these features in your Java application without any hassle.

 <p align="center">